 More from Getting Things Done

 Ready to start getting things done?
-Get the detailed steps and tips of the GTD system from our full book summary bundle.
+Get the detailed yet simple steps and tips of the GTD system from our full book summary bundle.
 This includes a one-page infographic summary in pdf, a 12-page text summary in pdf, and a 22-min audio summary in mp3, for more details and tips to help you implement the GTD system!

 GTD comprises of simple and common-sensical steps that are combined into a system that, in its entirety, helps you to take the clutter out of your head, reduce stress, improve focus and yet track and complete more tasks and activities.
 The concept and approach is highly relevant to the unstructured and fast-paced work of today.
 For more information and resources, visit www.GettingThingsDone.com or purchase the book here.